We're here to support you on this difficult journey

 There are a number of things you may be entitled to have covered when organising a funeral.

-In the first few weeks, it is not uncommon to feel overwhelmed with contact by various people.
+The following people may contact you.
 To assist, here is an explanation of each role so you can understand why each contact is important.

 - notifies the person's closest living relative or relatives (next of kin)